MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### New icons for breakpoints, conditional breakpoints, and logpoints

-The Sources panel has new icons for breakpoints, conditional breakpoints, and logpoints:
+The Sources tool has new icons for breakpoints, conditional breakpoints, and logpoints:

 *   Breakpoints \(![Breakpoint](../../media/2020/03/breakpoint.msft.png)\) are represented by red circles.
 *   Conditional Breakpoints \(![Conditional Breakpoint](../../media/2020/03/conditional.msft.png)\) are represented by half-red half-white circles.